Creating SSL/TLS Certificates for App Services

 Set Access Control

-To create certificates for Azure App service, the Azure AAD organizational account that you use to login to the RCL SSL Portal must either be :
+To create certificates for Azure App service, the Azure AAD organizational account that you use to login to the RCL SSL Portal must :

-If either of these requirements are not met, the ‘subscriptions’ and list will be empty when you try to create a certificate.
+If this requirement is met, the ‘subscriptions’ and list will be empty when you try to create a certificate.

 You may also experience an error message.